12 Best shared inbox software worth considering in 2026

 What is shared inbox software?

-Shared inbox software lets multiple team members access, manage, and respond to emails sent to group addresses (like support@ or sales@) from one collaborative interface.
-It adds features like assignment, collision detection, internal notes, and reporting that standard email clients lack.
+Shared inbox software lets multiple team members manage and respond to emails sent to a common address, like support@ or billing@, from one collaborative interface.
+It adds assignment, collision detection, internal notes, automation, and reporting that standard email clients do not offer.

 What features should I look for in shared inbox software?